Everything to Know About Green Diamonds According to a Scientist

 green diamonds science

-While natural irradiation can produce stunning green colors, the process can also be mimicked in a laboratory with electrons, neutrons or gamma rays to generate vacancies and impart a green color to natural diamonds.
+While natural irradiation can produce stunning green colors, the process can also be mimicked in a laboratory with electrons, neutrons, or gamma rays to generate vacancies and impart a green color to natural diamonds.
 And rest assured: the diamond does not carry any kind of residual radioactivity.

 Photo by Shane McClure/GIA.
 Courtesy: Grünes Gewölbe, Staatliche Kunstsammlungen Dresden